MoonieFR/SubstanceToArma/README.md

-# 🎨 Arma 3 Substance Painter Export Presets
+# 🎨 Arma 3/DayZ Substance Painter Export Presets

-Welcome to this collection of **Substance Painter presets** crafted to adapt your textures for **Arma 3**!
-These presets streamline the workflow by exporting maps tailored to Arma 3’s unique texture requirements, making it easy to achieve a polished, in-game look.
+Welcome to this collection of **Substance Painter presets** crafted to adapt your textures for **Arma 3** and **DayZ**!
+These presets streamline the workflow by exporting maps tailored to Arma 3/DayZ.

 ---